nzzlinh/Adafruit-GFX-Library/README.md

 This should function as a drop-in replacement for the Adafruit GFX Library, as long as you're not using graphic fonts.
 You can display a Unicode code point by calling `display.writeCodepoint(c)`, where c represents the Unicode code point (not its UTF-8 or UTF-16 representation).
 You can display a UTF-8 encoded string with the `display.printUTF8(s)` method; I've included a [Very Strict UTF-8 Decoder](https://github.com/douglascrockford/JSON-c/blob/master/utf8_decode.c) that will turn well-formed UTF-8 into code points suitable for display with `writeCodepoint`.

 The BMP covers code points from U+0000 to U+FFFF.
-Currently this library works with most code points from U+0020 to U+32FF, with some caveats:
+Currently this library works with all code points from U+0020 to U+10FF.
+It seamlessly handles both 8x16 and 16x16 glyphs, just feed it UTF-8 and it'll take care of the rest.
+Some caveats:

-* This is very much a work in progress and I haven't gotten around to niceities like bounds checking; you'll almost certainly crash if you try to display glyphs outside of the included range.
-* I also haven't gotten to double-width glyphs yet; they're marked as "truncated" in the font file and appear garbled.
-* Right to left scripts don't work, and in particular Arabic appears as isolated letterforms instead of connected script.
+* Right to left scripts don't work at this time.
+* Arabic appears as isolated letterforms instead of connected script.
-* **The font is HUGE.** This is less than a quarter of the BMP and it will fill almost all of the 256 kilobytes of flash on a [Feather M0](https://www.adafruit.com/product/2772).
-You'd likely need a megabyte of program memory to hold the whole Unifont.
+* Some accents and diacritics incorrectly appear as a glyph next to the glyph they were intended to modify.
+* Characters above the included range currently do not display at all, and it's unlikely you'll be able to include all of the Unifont in program memory (it weighs in at about 1.8 megabytes).

+My next goal is to fit the whole Unifont onto the 2MB SPI flash chip included with the Feather M0 / M4 Express, so that this library can support literally every character in the basic multilingual plane.

 # Original README: Adafruit GFX Library # [![Build Status](https://travis-ci.com/adafruit/Adafruit-GFX-Library.svg?branch=master)](https://travis-ci.org/adafruit/Adafruit-GFX-Library)